VirajGawade/Stock-Market-Price-Prediction-App/README.md

 Kubernetes coordinates containerized applications across clusters of machines, managing their lifecycle from deployment to scaling and monitoring.
 It ensures scalability, high availability, and predictable behavior, making it an ideal choice for both simple and complex applications.
 Kubernetes abstracts the underlying infrastructure, allowing users to run scalable workloads efficiently and securely.

 Though Kubernetes' architecture may seem complex at first, its flexibility and powerful features provide unmatched control for managing distributed applications.
 It is widely recognized for its self-healing capabilities, rolling updates, and automated load balancing, all of which contribute to high reliability and performance.
 To deploy an application on Google Kubernetes Engine (GKE), you must first create a Kubernetes cluster in the Google Cloud Platform (GCP) console.
-Additionally, service accounts need to be configured for accessing other services, such as Cloud SQL, that the application may rely on.
-A comprehensive guide detailing the setup and connection process can be found [here](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine).